 World-Class Research Facilities

-Iowa State University’s MSE department research facilities include the U.S. Department of Energy’s Ames Laboratory, the Center for Nondestructive Evaluation, and the Microelectronics Research Center.
+Iowa State University’s MSE department research facilities include the U.S. Department of Energy’s Ames Laboratory, the Critical Materials Institute, the Center for Nondestructive Evaluation, the Office of Biotechnology, and the Microelectronics Research Center.
 Our faculty annually administer nearly $12 million in research funds to support the work of undergraduate and graduate students, postdocs, and other researchers.
 Iowa State is the only university with a DOE national laboratory fully integrated into the university campus.
-Nearly two-thirds of the MSE faculty at ISU are associated with Ames Laboratory, giving their students unique research opportunities.
+Over two-thirds of the MSE faculty at ISU are associated with Ames Laboratory, giving their students unique research opportunities.

 One of the Best Small Cities in America